 If it is within your means to save ₱500 every month, then the better strategy is to put it in MP2 rather than in a piggy bank.

 All in all, annual contribution is ideal for people who can expect windfall each year like 13th month bonus, incentives, or Christmas gifts from godparents.
 Instead of spending your extra cash, you can contribute them to your MP2.

-From the table, it’s clear.
-Investing one-time big time gives superior return on investment (ROI) than regular monthly contribution.
+Investing one-time lump sum amount gives superior return on investment (ROI) than regular monthly contribution.
 At the end of 5 years there’s a potential to earn ₱41,276.57 versus ₱35,613.64 from the monthly saving.

 MP2: Annual or compounded dividend?